 When a child is in the middle of a storm, they don't need a lecture.
 They need a lighthouse.

-You cannot pour from an empty cup, and you can't calm a child if you're dysregulated yourself.
+You cannot pour from an empty cup.
 Take one slow breath before you respond.
-Lower your voice rather than raising it β a quieter, slower tone is genuinely physiologically calming for children (and for you).
+Lower your voice rather than raising it — a quieter, slower tone is genuinely physiologically calming for children (and for you).
 Your nervous system is contagious.

 Crouch down.
 Make gentle eye contact when they're ready.
 Standing over a small child in distress escalates the power dynamic and adds to their overwhelm.
 Eye level communicates safety.

 Instead of "Stop crying, it's not a big deal," try: "You're really frustrated right now.
 It's hard when we can't have more biscuits."
-Emotion labelling β naming what they feel β activates the prefrontal cortex and genuinely helps regulate the nervous system.
-Research from Dr Dan Siegel calls this "name it to tame it."
+Emotion labelling activates the prefrontal cortex and genuinely helps regulate the nervous system.
+Dr Dan Siegel calls this "name it to tame it."

 If the tantrum is already in full swing, your job is safety and presence, not fixing it.
 Stay nearby.
 Don't walk away in anger.
-Don't give in to demands (it teaches that tantrums work).
+Don't give in to demands.
 Simply be the calm, stable presence they need to return to baseline.

 Once the storm has passed, offer a hug.
 Keep it simple: "That was really big feelings.
 I'm here.
 I love you."
-Then, and only then, you might gently reflect: "Let's think about what we can try next time when that happens."
-Keep it brief and warm β never shaming.
+Then, gently reflect: "Let's think about what we can try next time."
+Brief and warm — never shaming.

 Redirect, Don't Just React